johnwmillr/LyricsGenius/README.md

 The full documentation for `lyricsgenius` is available online at [Read the Docs](https://lyricsgenius.readthedocs.io/en/master/).

 ## Setup
 Before using this package you'll need to sign up for a (free) account that authorizes access to [the Genius API](http://genius.com/api-clients).
-The Genius account provides a `access_token` that is required by the package.
+The Genius account provides an `access_token` that is required by the package.
 See the [Usage section](https://github.com/johnwmillr/LyricsGenius#usage) below for examples.

 ## Installation
 `lyricsgenius` requires Python 3.